 – Another name for an orange

 – A tangerine or mandarin.
-These can be found January thru February and November thru December.
+These can be found January through February and November through December.

 – A typical Dominican food made with platanos, onion and oil then mashed.
-Typically served at breakfast (get the recipe-opens in new window)
+Typically served at breakfast.

 – Cashew nuts

 – The generic name for sea food.

 – Translated Half Chicken but in Dominican Republic when you ask for a medio pollo you are served a small cup of espresso coffee.
 It is half coffee and half milk.

 Buy Dominican Republic coffee from Amazon.
 Organic and non-organic, whole bean or ground, Dominican Republic coffee is the best!

 – Honey.
 The bee that makes the honey is called abeja melífera.
 The Dominican Queen Bee is known to be very docile and many countries purchase our bees as well as the honey they produce.
 You can buy the honey with or without the wax comb.

 – typical Dominican dish made with mashed fried green platanos/ plantains.
 These traditionally are mashed with chicharrones de cerdo/ fried pork skins.
 This is served in a pilón piled high in ice cream cone form.
 A broth accompanies the dish, served on the side, for dipping or moistening the dish.
 There are many varieties of this dish made with different meats using the basic recipe: Camaronfongo/ shrimp monfongo.

 For other ways to cook Platanos / Plantains check our recipe page.